gustavnavar/Grid.Blazor/docs/blazor_odata/Crud.md

-## Blazor server-side
+## Blazor client-side with OData back-end

 # CRUD

 [Index](Documentation.md)

-GridBlazor supports CRUD forms to add, edit, view and delete items for Blazor server-side projects.
+GridBlazor supports CRUD forms to add, edit, view and delete items for Blazor client-side projects.

 These are the supported features:
 - Full screen forms